-suspects) to find links between serial crimes.
+DNA databases are primarily used for solving cold cases.
+Typically, evidence genotypes (from many cases) are compared with reference types (from many suspects) to associate criminals with cases.
+However, other investigative comparisons can be made.
+For example, a computer can compare evidence to evidence (rather than to suspects) to find links between serial crimes.
 The mechanism is the same - the computer compares evidence genotypes, calculates DNA match statistics, and reports on positive matches.

 People can be identified through the DNA of their relatives, as we saw with paternity.
 This kinship genetic identification can be extended from a single case to an investigative DNA database.
 In disaster victim identification (DVI), victim remains are collected, analyzed by a DNA lab, and stored as inferred genotypes on a DNA database.
 Separately, DNA is collected from relatives of missing people, so that computers can reconstruct genotypes of the missing, and record them on the database.
 (Personal effects, such as clothing and toothbrushes, of missing people are also analyzed.)
 A DVI database then compares the genotypes of victim remains with those of missing people in order to find matches, and associate biological remains with actual people.
+A TrueAllele® probabilistic genotyping matching database was used this way to help identify victim remains in the World Trade Center disaster.